andyhe886/underwater-volcano/README.md

 # underwater-volcano
 ## General Info

-A web rest API to book campsite.
+A web rest API to book a single campsite per booking.

 ## Plugins that I use
 | Plugin | README |